 While each tribe has an interpretation of this remarkable formation, the bear-themed name permeates across the oral histories of Plains tribe members.
 In fact, the name “Devils Tower” — which came to be after a member of a scientific expedition misinterpreted the name Bear Lodge to “Bad Gods Tower” — does not accurately represent this sacred site.
 Local tribes wonder why it’s still called Devils Tower, and a proposal to change the name to Bear Lodge exists, but it can only occur by congressional action or a Presidential Proclamation.

 When you plan a visit to this classic Wyoming destination, you will enrich your experience by learning and respecting the cultural significance of this sacred place.

 The Origin of Bear Lodge

-Dozens of narratives exist about the origin of Bear Lodge, passed down between tribe members for generations.
+Dozens of narratives exist about the origin of Bear Lodge, passed down between tribe members for hundreds of years.
 One such story comes from the Crow Tribe.

 Before the tower, two young girls were playing among large boulders in the area.
-This region was populated by bears, and one especially large bear saw the girls and was going to eat them.
+Large bears populated this region; one saw the girls and charged forward, planning to eat them.
 The girls scrambled up to the top of the nearest rock, but they couldn’t escape the bear.
 Then, the Great Spirit saw that the bear was about to catch the girls and caused the rock to grow tall, allowing the girls to escape the bear.
-The bear continued to claw at the tower but couldn’t make it to the top of the rock.
-You can still see the claw marks of the bear, and the girls are still atop the tower.
+The bear continued clawing at the tower but couldn’t reach the top of the stone.
+You can still see the bear’s claw marks, and the girls are still atop the tower.